Adjustable Height Rolling Desk Explained: Ergonomics, Uses, and Setup

 Unlocked Wheels

 Lots of people forget to fix the casters.
-Rocking desks tend to sway, tip over, or just plain senseless.
+Rocking desks tend to sway, tip over, or plain make sense.
 The wheels can be locked, enabling stability to work, whether sitting or standing.

 Treating It Like a Permanent Desk

-Some think that once the desk is set, it remains so all day.
+Some think that once the desk is set, it stays that way all day.
 Rolling desks are meant to keep you moving.
 We know, we do such things, but spending too much time in one position — sitting and standing included — essentially negates any ergonomics.
-Sit to stand every 30-45 minutes for better circulation and less fatigue.
+Sit-to-stand every 30-45 minutes to improve circulation and reduce fatigue.

-By preventing these mistakes, you can help to ensure the adjustable height rolling desk’s intention – comfort, safety , and posture support to occur.
-Good set-up and good use are the keys to long-term ergonomic happiness.
+By preventing these mistakes, you can help to ensure the adjustable height rolling desk’s intention – comfort, safety , and posture support- is achieved.
+Good setup and good use are the keys to long-term ergonomic happiness.

 Frequently Asked Questions (FAQ)